daipe-ai/platform-docs/docs/index.md

-# AI Suite Documentation
+# Daipe AI Platform Documentation

-Welcome to the AI Suite documentation.
+Welcome to the Daipe AI Platform documentation.
 Continue to the [Getting started page](getting-started/index.md)